Masahigo/blog/source/_posts/new-beginnings.md

 1. **Project for creating other projects**: in order to create projects in automated fashion you need one "master project" aka _DM Creation Project_ under your organization which is responsible to provisioning new projects.
 You can find more details [here](https://github.com/Masahigo/blog-infra/tree/master/project_creation).

-I ended up investing a lot more time into this than I had planned but I felt this might become handy in the future because eventually every GCP customer has to deal with this when they start their journey with Google Cloud Platform.
+I ended up investing a lot more time into this than I had planned but I felt this might become handy in the future.
+Eventually every GCP customer has to deal with this when they start their journey with Google Cloud Platform.
 You have to be able to manage your projects properly when you start advancing further than POCs.

-So after acquiring an organization in Cloud IAM and creating the _DM Creation Project_ - yes, there parts are done manually - I created a Deployment Manager (DM) template and schema for defining the actual GCP project where the website would be deployed.
+So after acquiring an organization in Cloud IAM and creating the _DM Creation Project_ - yes, these parts are done manually - I created a Deployment Manager (DM) template and schema for defining the actual GCP project where the website would be deployed.

 - DM template for creating new projects: [project-creation-template.jinja](https://github.com/Masahigo/blog-infra/blob/master/project_creation/project-creation-template.jinja)
 - Schema for the DM template: [project-creation-template.jinja.schema](https://github.com/Masahigo/blog-infra/blob/master/project_creation/project-creation-template.jinja.schema)